necrojan/jandev/src/pages/posts/merge-sort-using-ruby.md

 Lastly, we check the remaining arrays by adding a condition that checks if the left or right arrays still contains elements, then we simply add it into the new array.
 Our last statement simply returns the newly sorted array.

-Here is the complete code and can be found in [Github](https://github.com/necrojan/recurssssion/blob/master/merge_sort.rb)

 ```ruby
 def merge_sort(arr)
   return arr if arr.size <= 1